OmarJarbou/exercises-in-style-go/things/wordindex/README.md

 8. Print words and their corresponding page indexes without duplicates if the word occured less than 100 times.

+**Testing:**
+Added test functions to test the functionality and output correctness of `ExtractWordsAndIndexes` & `SortListAlphabetically` in *wordindexmanager* package, and `FilterLinesCharacters` in *datastorage* package.

+I didn't add unit tests for other functions, because they are either trivial or not unit testable (like those impure functions that contains IO and depends on the data comes from it).

 ---

 ## Why Things Style?